vaibhavvats85/Stock-recommendation-System/README.md

 # Stock-recommendation-System
-To provide the automated and self-explanatory/clear analysis to the investor, also recommend right stocks or the stocks with similar price patterns based on investors requirements.
+To provide the automated and self-explanatory/clear analysis to the investor, also recommend right stocks or the stocks with similar price patterns based on investors requirements using latest features of R such as Time series Analysis and RShiny for UX/UI.